Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Introduction

 To within a scaling factor, the CFL is a robust and easily evaluated surrogate for $\rho(C) \dt$, where $\rho(C)$ is the spectral radius of the (assumed skew-symmetric) convection operator.
 The CFL limit associated with explicit time-advancement of the convection operator is governed by the scale factor, $G$, such that $\rho(C) \dt = G \cdot \mbox{CFL}$ and the chosen timestepper.
 For example, for second-order centered differences on a one-dimensional periodic domain with third-order Adams-Bashforth timestepping, we have $G=1$ and $CFL < 0.72362$.
 For Fourier methods, $G=\pi$, and for the SEM, $G \approx 1.2$ for $N > 10$ \cite{dfm02}.

 Most numerical approximations use the same timestep size throughout the domain.
 These methods are classified as singlerate timestepping (STS) methods.
 A well-known challenge in STS-based methods, due to the nature of (\ref{eq:cflmono}), is that even a single point in the domain having a high speed-to-grid-size ratio can have the undesirable effect of limiting the allowable timestep size throughout the domain.
 This situation occurs, for example, near airfoil trailing edges where flow speeds are high and computational meshes are often dense.
-Another common case is in the simulation of plumes \cite{fabregat2016dynamics}, as illustrated in Fig. \ref{fig:mono_plume}.
-Figure \ref{fig:mono_plume}(a) shows a slice-view of the spectral element mesh used to model the domain and Fig. \ref{fig:mono_plume}(c) shows the instantaneous velocity magnitude contours.
-Here, resolution requirements for the turbulence in and near the inlet pipe result in having the finest (min $\Delta {\bf x}$) meshes in the region where velocities are the largest.
+Another common case is in the simulation of buoyant plumes \cite{fabregat2016dynamics}, as illustrated in Fig. \ref{fig:mono_plume}.
+Figure \ref{fig:mono_plume}(a) shows the structure of a thermally-buoyant plume, Fig. \ref{fig:mono_plume}(b)-(c) show the monodomain spectral element mesh, and Fig. \ref{fig:mono_plume}(e) shows the instantaneous velocity magnitude contours.
+Here, resolution requirements for the turbulence in and near the inlet pipe result in having the finest (min $\Delta {\bf x}$) mesh in the region where flow speed is the highest.
 Away from the inlet pipe, the turbulence intensity is lower and the meshes are correspondingly coarser.
 Consequently, we observe that the local CFL is almost two to three orders of magnitude higher for the elements in the plume region as compared to elements in the far-field.
-The CFL variation throughout the domain is shown on a log-scale in Fig \ref{fig:mono_plume}(d).
-Using the same timestep size for integrating the NSE, thus leads to unnecessary computational effort for elements in the far-field.
+The CFL variation throughout the domain is shown on a log-scale in Fig. \ref{fig:mono_plume}(f).
+Using the same timestep size for integrating the NSE, thus leads to unnecessary computational cost for elements in the far-field.